 Now that you know a little more about the different policies, it is time to start generating them!
 This is where the service from WebsitePolicies comes in super handy.
 They allow you to generate the following in just three easy steps:

 - Create a refund policy

-Some benefits of using their service is that you can customize each for your specific needs.
+Some benefits of using their service are that you can customize each for your specific needs.
 The agreements are actually drafted by lawyers, and you can save a ton of money.
 It is completely free to use for personal use and only a one-time $14.95 fee for business use.
-The business service includes additional legal information which is required.
+The business service includes additional legal information that is required.

 Head over to websitepolicies.com and click on “Get Started.”

 Note: If you select commercial above instead, it includes additional disclosures that cover advertising, marketing, processing payments and other topics not covered by the basic free policy.
 It has a one-time fee of $14.95 and features the following: